 Ipswich River Watershed Association is turning 40 and we’re having a birthday party to celebrate.
 This free admission event will be filled with fun: a canoe parade, a tug-of-war, an obstacle-course tag game and a relay race.
 There will be paddleboard, kayak and yoga demos.

-Contra Dance is a New England folk tradition.
-Similar to Square Dancing, one dances with a partner, but in lines, long lines that span the hall, in our case at the Town Hall Gym.
+Dance is a New England folk tradition.
 Fiddle/Folk music plays, a Caller calls: “Bow to your partner.
 Bow to your corner.
 All join hands, circle left…” As you and your partner progress through the dance, you will, before the night is through, have di-si-dow-ed with just about everybody in the hall.
 See the Geometry of Community Building in Action!
 Visit our Valentines Day Photo Booth for family photos, selfies or sweetheart shots!

 Come join the fun at Connors Farm in Danvers as they celebrate Blueberry and Raspberry Season.
 The price of admission includes a lot of fun family activities that will keep the troops entertained for the day!
 The admission is priced right and portions of the proceeds will go to benefit the local animal shelters